 Most counterfeits enter circulation at a retail point of sale.
 Polymer notes have leading-edge security features that are easy to check and hard to counterfeit, but they are effective only if you use them.
-Our free materials and training program can help you start out on the right track.
+Our free training materials can help you start out on the right track.

-The Bank provides free training seminars and webinars (web-based seminars) through its offices in Vancouver, Calgary, Ottawa, Toronto, Montréal and Halifax.
+The Bank provides free training seminars through its offices in Vancouver, Calgary, Ottawa, Toronto, Montréal and Halifax.
 These presentations can be customized to suit your organization's needs.
-Topics include bank note security features, what to do with a suspected counterfeit, and how to handle polymer notes.
+Topics include bank note security features and what to do with a suspected counterfeit notes.

 Duration: 30 to 90 minutes, depending on the content covered.